Last updated 21 June 2020

 An hour later we stop for a re-fuelling lunch at Bithongabel lookout and attempt to shelter from the wind that is picking up in strength.
 From the edge of the lookout between the trees, I grab a glimpse of the pointy peak of Mt Warning, the remnants of an ancient shield volcano that erupted repeatedly 20-23 million years ago.
 This is just over halfway and we meet Selina and Lorraine who have walked in from O’Reilly’s side (Selina having driven the bus from Binna Burra.)
 From here, we press onwards.

-The landscape and vegetation changes throughout the walk.
+The landscape and vegetation change throughout the walk.
 It feels surreal as you pass from shady rainforest to open areas with Antarctic Beech Trees.
 These mystical moss-covered giants range in age from 2000—5000 years.
 Wouldn’t they have a great story to tell if they could talk?

 As the track descends past these magnificent trees, fatigue settles in (around the 18-kilometre mark.)
 I keep checking Strava for the distance, knowing that with each kilometre down there are only a few more to go.